ravaioli/solarpunk-mandala/docs/core-model/05-mandala-axis-four-pathways.md

 ### 4. Path of Healing (Cura)
 This is the pathway of the **Axis of Temporal Orientation** (Connection Across Time).
 It addresses wounds—personal, cultural, ecological—that distort our relationship to past and future.
 Its goal is restorative justice and the integration of trauma.
 Anchored in **CULTURE + POLITICS**, it works with memory, narrative, and dialogue.
 Its intrinsic rhythm is the **Breath Rhythm** (tension-release), mirroring the necessary process of confronting pain and then integrating the learning.
 This deep work is impossible without **Cleansing**; without mechanisms to safely metabolize and release toxicity, healing efforts re-traumatize.

+#### Cognitive Dynamics: Pathways as Light Cone Expansion
+From a cognitive science perspective, each pathway can be understood as a protocol for expanding what biologist Michael Levin calls a **cognitive light cone**—the spatio-temporal boundary of events an agent (individual or collective) can perceive, model, and influence.

+*   **Path of Awakening (Conscientização)** directly targets the **expansion of the subjective light cone**.
+Through critical self-reflection and practices that induce self-transcendence, one's sphere of identification and concern grows from the ego to include wider social and ecological systems.
+*   **Paths of Making and Healing (Capacitação & Cura)** work on the **practical infrastructure for shared light cones**.
+They build the physical, communicative, and relational "gap junctions" (akin to those between cells) that allow individuals to align their goals and function as a coherent, intelligent collective with a larger, shared boundary of agency.
+*   **Path of Liberation (Liberação)** actively **dissolves artificial boundaries**—social, political, ideological—that constrict collective light cones, preventing groups from achieving their full agential capacity and geometric completion.

+Progress along a pathway is measurable as an increase in the **scale and coherence of a system's cognitive light cone**, reflected in higher **Dialectical Velocity** and movement toward more complex **Geometric Completion**.

 ## Embodied Integration: The Somatic Logic of the Pathways

 The pathways are not purely cognitive; they are somatic technologies.
 Each pathway activates and depends upon a specific blend of the Embodied Foundations: